 So, for example, if you go from the port to Yumbing, you’ll have to pay 12 + 13 pesos.
 The motorelas stop at the Mambajao market.

-If you’re in a hurry or have a lot of luggage, you’ll have to pay what’s known as the “special rate”.
+If you’re in a hurry or have a lot of luggage, you’ll need to pay what’s known as the “special rate”.
 A fair price between Balbagon port and Yumbing is, for example, 150–170 pesos.
 From Yumbing to the airport, it would be a little less than 200 pesos.
 Remember to always negotiate respectfully.

 How to get to Camiguin